Intro-to-CS-Bootcamp/Helper-Documents/Style_Guide.md

 This guide is based on the [CS61A Style Guide](https://cs61a.org/articles/composition.html), which is written for Python instead of Ruby.

+## General
+Limit lines to 80 characters.
+This is strictly enforced in [CS61B](https://sp18.datastructur.es/materials/guides/style-guide.html).

+Don't add trailing whitespaces to the end of the file.

 ## Naming

 Names should be meaningful.
 To a computer, variable or method names do not matter.
 However, humans who read variable names should know what the variable is used for.